Columbus Catholic High School (Marshfield, Wisconsin)

 Columbus Catholic High School is a private, Roman Catholic high school in Marshfield, Wisconsin.
 It is located in the Roman Catholic Diocese of La Crosse.

 Background

 Columbus Catholic High School is one of two Catholic high schools in Wood County.

 Starting with the 2012–2013 school year, Columbus Catholic High School administrators and teachers began a one-to-one iPad integration.

+They won in 2024 Boys Basketball State Championship.